ondat/discoblocks/README.md

 ## About the name

-Some call storage snorage because they believe it is boring... but what we could have fun and dance with the block devices!
+Some call storage snorage because they believe it is boring... but we could have fun and dance with the block devices!

 ## Why discoblocks